 SEO: creating pages and structuring the project is more flexible.
 Many traditional CMS’s will automatically generate pages for categories, tags etc., but SSGs allows for finely-tuned page creation that is optimised for what search engine algorithms like Google’s are looking for.
 You don’t have a CMS dictating the way you should structure your content and pages.

-However, the benefits of using JAMstack can be negated if you don’t optimize graphic content and follow best practices, suggested by the Netlify co-founder Mathias Biilmann.
-If you appriach building a static site with JAMstack in the right way, you will have a perfect site with all the pros while largely avoiding the cons.
+However, the benefits of using JAMstack can be negated if you don’t optimize graphic content and follow best practices, suggested by Netlify co-founder Mathias Biilmann.
+If you approach building a static site with JAMstack in the right way, you will have a perfect site with all the pros while largely avoiding the cons.

 Performance is, at the end of the day, the most important quality of any user-facing website.
 And if you have a static site based on the JAMstack approach, you will benefit from:

-JAMstack also has a substantial and active community which has been helping define best practices.
+JAMstack also has a substantial and active community that has been helping define best practices.
 We can confidently say that the ecosystem around the JAMstack approach has already been formed and has demonstrated stable solutions that represent clear benefits when compared to dynamic alternatives.

 Difficult to manage roles: namely, user permissions and editor roles.
 However, the flexibility of the JAMstack approach provides us with various ways of getting around this problem.
 An advanced Headless CMS gives us the opportunity to manage permissions and roles (Contentful, Prismic, and Directus).
 If you need more features related to managing user permissions and editor roles, using a traditional CMS would be the worst thing to do (it contradicts the JAMstack approach).

-Ill-considered dynamic elements: if you need shopping carts, feedback forms, comments, etc., you will need to use additional web-services.
+Ill-considered dynamic elements: if you need shopping carts, feedback forms, comments, etc., you will need to use additional web services.
 A large number of web services can jeopardize security.
 You must be sure that scripts are not fake and their exchange with web services over HTTPS is secure.

 Cheaper alternatives: some tech solutions on the market can be cheaper than JAMstack (for example, WordPress, which is in the skillset of each and every developer and support is always offered by a wide range of dev agencies).